-Millions of people are living with diabetes and approximately 90% of them have type 2 diabetes.
+Millions of people are living with diabetes worldwide, approximately 90% of whom suffer from type 2 diabetes.
 Despite its prevalence, many myths still persist.
 At Novo Nordisk, we’re committed to improving awareness and treatment for everyone at risk of diabetes across the globe.

 It’s also important to manage weight, diet and exercise.

 As a progressive disease, medication is often required.

 Some treatments also address risk like heart disease.

 8 in 10 people with type 2 diabetes face higher risk.

 Insulin is just one of many types of diabetes treatments.

 GLP-1 is produced in the intestine and brainstem.